Baby and newborn essentials

 Boogie Wipes also makes grape-scented wipes.
 While this might seem gross to you (it does to us), if it helps get your older child to practice blowing his or her nose, we’re all for it – and we’ve experienced just this.

-[Couldn’t help ourselves.]
-But seriously, you’re going to need a lot.
-And you’re probably going to run out at some point, either at home or on the go.
-To avoid (or at least cut down on) running out, we like stuff from The Honest Company, which offers a subscription service that allows you to get regular deliveries to your home, and save when you bundle essentials.
-In addition to this, we like the fact that The Honest Company is ultra-careful about the ingredients they use.
-Babies skin absorbs stuff at a rate higher than that of adults, so we like to be extremely careful with what goes on/touches our kids’ skin.
+You’re going to need a lot.
+We like stuff from Abby & Finn because they use ingredients that are thoughtfully sourced to be both eco-friendly and gentle on skin, offer a subscription service that allows you to get regular deliveries to your home, and you save when you bundle other essentials like bath products & diaper balm.
+In addition to this, we love the fact Abby & Finn’s mission includes donating diapers to families in need.
+Related note: babies’ skin absorbs stuff at a rate higher than that of adults, so we like to be extremely careful with what goes on/touches our kids’ skin.

-Honest Company makes diapers of all sizes, with myriad designs, and wipes (which come in handy package sizes, are engineered to keep coming out when you need them, and have available stay-moist containers with easy one-handed access.)
-Newborn diapers on Amazon, wipes on Amazon, tons of stuff on the Honest Company’s site.
+Abby & Finn makes diapers of all sizes, with myriad designs, and wipes (which come in handy package sizes, are engineered to keep coming out when you need them, and have available stay-moist containers with easy one-handed access.)
+Diapers, wipes, and other handy products like diaper balm, bath essentials, and more are available on the company’s website and on Amazon (be sure to check out their bath offerings, which are sulfate-free and come in eco-friendly cardboard containers.

 4. Honest Company bottom wash

-I [Paul] flat out refused to use this product for a while – for some reason, it just seemed too weird.
+I [Paul, Fathercraft co-founder] flat out refused to use this product for a while – for some reason, it just seemed too weird.
 Then, after a particularly intense diaper, I tried it and haven’t looked back.

-Diaper rash cream is an inevitability for any baby who wears diapers.
-Eventually, your baby is going to get irritated, and diaper rash cream is the answer.
-The stuff is pretty close to a miracle cure, so long as you use it regularly and use a good brand.
+If your baby wears diapers, you’re going to need diaper rash cream.
+The stuff is pretty close to a miracle cure for irritated baby butts, so long as you use it regularly and use a good brand.

-For this reason, we use Honest Company diaper rash cream.
-It’s made with plant-derived, organic ingredients and without parabens, synthetic fragrances, and lots of other stuff you don’t want to touch your baby’s skin that you might find in other brands.
+Again, we like the Honest Company diaper rash cream because it’s made with plant-derived, organic ingredients and without parabens, synthetic fragrances, and lots of other stuff you don’t want to touch your baby’s skin that you might find in other brands.
 It’s available on Amazon and from the company’s website.

 1. The Snoo robotic bassinet